nazreenhanim/micro/README.md

 # POC 1.0 - Microanimation and Transition

-A compilation of web animations.
+A compilation of web animations and lottie behaviors.

 ## Development server